Social Cognitive Theory

 - Expectancies: Assigning a value to the outcomes of behavior change.

 - Observational learning: Watching and observing outcomes of others performing or modeling the desired behavior.

 - Reinforcements: Promoting incentives and rewards that encourage behavior change.

 - Healthy Relationships, a program implemented by Chattanooga CARES, is a small-group intervention for people living with HIV/AIDS.
 The program is based on the Social Cognitive Theory and uses skill-building exercises to increase independence and develop healthy behaviors among participants.

 - HoMBReS is a community-based intervention designed to reduce the risk of HIV and other sexually transmitted diseases among Latino men living in rural areas of the United States.
 Based on the Social Cognitive Theory, the program trains “Navegantes” (Navigators) who provide information and risk reduction materials to the target population.

 Considerations for Implementation

 The SCT can be applied as a theoretical framework in different settings and populations.
 It is frequently used to guide behavior change interventions.
 It may be particularly useful in rural communities for examining how individuals interact with their surroundings.
 The SCT can be used to understand the influence of social determinants of health and a person's past experiences on behavior change.

 Resources to Learn More

-Provides an overview of SCT in health promotion activities.
+Provides an overview of Social Cognitive Theory (SCT) in health promotion activities.